 As a small business owner, building business credit to qualify for loans or financing is crucial.

 If you want your business to qualify for favorable funding terms, it’s important to understand what business credit is and where your rating stands as well as how to obtain business credit.
-We’ll show you how to build business credit fast and prove the creditworthiness of your company.
+We’ll show you how to build business credit fast and improve the creditworthiness of your company.

 Your business credit score, like your personal credit score, demonstrates your business’s financial trustworthiness.
 Credit-rating firms including Equifax, Experian and Dun & Bradstreet (D&B) assign your business a credit score to tell prospective lenders how likely you are to pay your debts on time.

 How to Build Business Credit for a New Business

 Building business credit is crucial in helping you qualify for financing.
 Here are 3 tips for building business credit fast:

 - Separate Your Business From Its Owners